CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/general-tab.md

         </div>
     </details>

-- **Add setup time to a new task when rescheduling**: if a partially booked Manufacturing Order Task is rescheduled, setup time is included again if this option is enabled.
+- **Add setup time to a new task when rescheduling**: When enabled, if a partially booked manufacturing task is rescheduled, the system re-applies the full setup time to the new task block.
-- **Start with Planning Board in Scheduling**: choose whether Scheduling opens with the Resources tab or the  [Resource Planning Board](../../scheduling/gantt-chart/resource-planning-board.md) tab.
+- **Start with Planning Board in Scheduling**: Selects whether the Scheduling module opens on the [Resource Planning Board](../../scheduling/gantt-chart/resource-planning-board.md).
-- **Default Gantt chart time scale**: you can choose the time scale for Gantt charts Days, Weeks, and Months
+- **Default Gantt chart time scale**: Sets the default time scale used in Gantt views: Days, Weeks, or Months.
-- **Automatically check MORs in lists**: if this checkbox is checked, Manufacturing Order lines are checked by default on forms, e.g., on Scheduling Board:
+- **Automatically check MORs in lists**: Enables automatic selection (checkbox) of Manufacturing Order Requests (MORs) in lists—such as on the Scheduling Board.

     ![General Tab](./media/general-tab/scheduling-board-auto-create.jpg)

-- **Automatically select linked children of MORs**: when this checkbox is checked, the Link ChildMors checkbox is enabled on the Scheduling Board form (Create Manufacturing Orders option from the context menu on the Sales Order form).
+- **Automatically select linked children of MORs**: Automatically enables the Link Child MORs checkbox when creating manufacturing orders from Sales Orders.
-- **Disable copying of the revisions after duplicating the item**: prevents related Revisions from being copied when duplicating an Item Master Data record.
+- **Disable copying of the revisions after duplicating the item**: Prevents associated revisions from being copied when duplicating an Item Master Data record.
-- **Hide ProcessForce-related controls on the Sales Order form**: removes ProcessForce-related fields from the Sales Order Header if enabled.
+- **Hide ProcessForce-related controls on the Sales Order form**: Hides ProcessForce-specific fields from the Sales Order header area.

     ![ProcessForce Fields](./media/general-tab/sales-order-processforce-fields.webp)

-- **Hide Resource Information on Resource Planning Board**: when enabled, the Resource Information panel is hidden on the Resource Planning Board.
+- **Hide Resource Information on Resource Planning Board**: Hides the Resource Information panel in the Resource Planning Board to simplify the view.

     ![ProcessForce Fields](./media/general-tab/resource-information.webp)

-- **HANA Reports limit: Date From, Date To**: the option is related to one of the [Data Model](../../../administrator-guide/data-model/overview.md) reports.
-It limits the results to the ones within specific time constraints.
+- **HANA Reports limit: Date From, Date To**: Applies a global date filter to limit the output of specific reports based on the [Data Model](../../../administrator-guide/data-model/overview.md).
+Only records within the selected date range will be included in report results.

+---

+## Tips & Best Practices

+- **Use Gantt chart labels wisely**: Choose the display field most relevant to your planners (e.g., MO Number for order-based production).
+- **Avoid clutter**: Hide ProcessForce fields on Sales Orders if not used regularly by your team.
+- **Default Gantt scale**: Set to Weeks or Months for long-term planning; use Days for short-run or batch-intensive operations.
+- **Enable auto transactions**: Reduces clicks for production operators and streamlines document generation.

 ---